gt3/cs131_notes_dev/_chapters/pixels/features_and_fitting.md

 **Challenges**

-As with any fitting problem, we ned to take into account missing information, noise, and outliers.
+As with any fitting problem, we need to take into account missing information, noise, and outliers.
 Our solution should be able to detect the best fitting line from edge points that could have clutter and noise.
 It should also be able to detect lines that bridge missing evidence.

 <div class="fig figcenter">
   <img src="{{ site.baseurl }}/assets/pixels/line-fitting-challenges.png">